The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 26

 Vanguard Growth Index Fund Admiral Shares dividend history shows a CAGR of 7.0% per year from 2011 to 2025.
-Per-share payments grew from $0.3940 to $1.0119 over that window (2026 data is partial and excluded from the growth calculation).
-The largest annual increase in the window was 40.1% in 2012, but the history also contains at least one year-over-year decline exceeding 5%, reflecting the variability that comes with a growth-equity portfolio.
+Per-share payments grew from $0.3940 to $1.0119 over that window (2026 data is partial and excluded from this calculation).
+The largest annual increase in the window was 40.1% in 2012, though the history also contains at least one year-over-year decline exceeding 5%, with payments dropping across 2019, 2020, 2021, and 2022 before recovering sharply in 2023.

 | Period | CAGR | From | To |